Mahdist War: Nile campaign

-The British Government, reluctantly and late, but under strong pressure from public opinion, sent a relief column under Sir Garnet Wolseley to relieve the Khartoum garrison.
+The British Government, under strong pressure from the public reluctantly sent a relief column under Sir Garnet Wolseley to relieve the Khartoum garrison.
 This was described in some British papers as the 'Gordon Relief Expedition', a term Gordon strongly objected to.
 After defeating the Mahdists at the Battle of Abu Klea on 17 January 1885, the column arrived within sight of Khartoum at the end of January, only to find they were too late: the city had fallen two days earlier, and Gordon and the garrison had been massacred.

 Suakin Expedition

 The British also sent an expeditionary force under Lieutenant-General Sir Gerald Graham, including an Indian contingent, to Suakin in March 1885.
 Though successful in the two actions it fought, it failed to change the military situation and was withdrawn.
 These events temporarily ended British and Egyptian involvement in Sudan, which passed completely under the control of the Mahdists.

-Muhammad Ahmad died soon after his victory, on 22 June 1885, and was succeeded by the Khalifa Abdallahi ibn Muhammad, who proved to be an able, albeit ruthless, ruler of the Mahdiyah (the Mahdist state).
+Muhammad Ahmad died soon after his victory, on 22 June 1885, and was succeeded by the Khalifa Abdallahi ibn Muhammad, who proved to be an able, albeit ruthless, ruler of the Mahdist State.

 Equatoria expedition

 Between 1886 and 1889 a British expedition to relieve the Egyptian governor of Equatoria made its way through central Africa.
-The governor, Emin Pasha, was rescued, but the expedition was not without its failures, such as the disaster that befell the rear column.
+The governor, Emin Pasha, was rescued, though the expedition was not without its failures, such as the disaster that befell the rear column.